codepr/memento/README.md

 | **QUIT/EXIT** |                            | Close connection                                                                                              |

-## Distribution
+### Distribution

-Still in development and surely bugged, it currently supports some commands in a distributed context in a cluster of machines.
-There aren't a replica system yet, planning to add it soon, currently the database can be started in cluster mode with the -c flag and by creating a configuration file on each node.
+Still in development and certainly bugged, it currently supports some commands in a distributed context across a cluster of machines.
+There isn't a replica system yet, planning to add it soon, currently the database can be started in cluster mode with the -c flag and by creating a configuration file on each node.
 As default behaviour, memento search for a ~/.memento file in $HOME, by the way it is also possible to define a different path.

 The configuration file shall strictly follow some rules, a sample could be: